top of page

 Conception of the Concept

-Leonard Koren, author of "Wabi-Sabi: for Artists, Designers, Poets & Philosophers," wrote that ”Wabi sabi is the beauty of things imperfect, impermanent, and incomplete, the antithesis of our classical Western notion of beauty as something perfect, enduring, and monumental."
+Leonard Koren writes ”Wabi sabi is the beauty of things imperfect, impermanent, and incomplete, the antithesis of our classical Western notion of beauty as something perfect, enduring, and monumental."
 (2)

 Repelled by Perfection